 The replacement of a large drainage culvert beneath River Road is complete and the road re-opened in April.
 The culvert, located just south of Raleigh Street, was originally damaged in 2017 and failed again during Hurricane Florence.
 Temporary repairs and paving have allowed the road to remain open prior to this project, which began in September.
 The Cape Fear Public Utility Authority is contributing $885,000 of the total project cost of $1.37 million because it also involved the relocation of a force main sewer line.

 Sidewalk Repairs –Finished

 Crews are finished with repairs to approximately 50 sidewalks damaged by Hurricane Florence.
-In-house crews are doing some of the work while a contractor is working on the larger sidewalk repair projects.
+In-house crews completed some of the work while a contractor worked on the larger sidewalk repair projects.
 Repairs made by city crews so far include South 14th Street, McClelland Drive, Winston Boulevard, 43rd Street and Country Club Road, as well as sidewalks in the Glen Meade/South Oleander and Audubon/Devon Park neighborhoods.